A. LaFaye in Missouri

 The Writing Process: Students see each stage of the process of creating a novel including idea journaling, drafting, revision, editing, galleys, and finished novel to emhasize the process approach to writing.

-Curriculum Connections: The emphasis on historical fiction explores the importance of reasearch and touches on many topics relevant to social studies standards (research methods, frontier life, Reconstruction period).
+Curriculum Connections: The emphasis on historical fiction explores the importance of research and touches on many topics relevant to social studies standards (research methods, frontier life, Reconstruction period).
 The discussion of the writing process and elements of fiction in the readings touches on relevant language arts standards (theme, symbolism, figurative language).
 Common questions about the economics of being a writer also address math standards (percentages, multiplication, real life applications).

 Creative Writing: Kids learn a lot about the art of writing from how to generate ideas to the craft of creating ficitonal worlds and the characters who inhabit them.
 Kids often comment that hearing A. LaFaye speak inspired them to write even if they "never liked writing before."